eebrutoklu/MyTunes/README.md

 - **Video Collection:** Explore a vast video collection with a focus on music-related content like Music Videos, available within My Music.
 - **Ad-Free Entertainment:** Access ad-free videos, music, and more, even offline, through the premium features of MyTunes.

+## Responsive GIF Files for Mobile and Desktop

+This repository includes responsive GIF files optimized for both mobile and desktop platforms.
+These GIFs are tailored to adjust and display appropriately across various screen sizes, ensuring a seamless viewing experience on both smartphones and desktop computers.

 ## Technologies Used

 - HTML5